 As is seen in the adjacent diagram, the normal angulation off the side of the head is around 30 degrees, give or take.
 In the typical otoplasty candidate, this angulation is opened up to about 45 degrees and in many cases much more.
 This change in angulation translates into a significantly more lateralized ear that appears much more prominent.
 This base view can be particularly telling when it comes to assessing the overly prominent ear.

-Otoplasty can be performed once the ears are fully developed, which can vary but typically occurs around the age of 5.2 At that point in our development, the ear is relatively well formed.
+Otoplasty can be performed once the ears are fully developed, which can vary but typically occurs around the age of five.2 At that point in our development, the ear is relatively well formed.
 In fact, the ear typically does not grow any further after this age.
 This is also around the time that young boys and girls are beginning to go to school.
 With prominent or overly large ears, these patients can potentially be the target of ridicule from other kids.
 From a social perspective, timing of otoplasty around this age is considered nearly ideal if it can help avoid this type of unwanted social pressure.
-That being said, a significant number of Dr. Hilinski’s otoplasty patients are quite older.
+That being said, a significant number of Dr. Hilinski’s otoplasty patients are older.
 Many patients, for one reason or another, simply do not have their surgery performed early on in life.
 Instead, they present as young adults, middle-aged and even elderly patients seeking otoplasty.